MiriamLL/QualityCheck/README.md

 #For report
-install.packages("knitr") #for exporting tables in word install.packages("kableExtra") #for arranging tables in word install.packages("ggplot2") #for making plots install.packages("sp") #for reading shapefiles install.packages("sf") #for plotting shapefiles
+install.packages("knitr") #for exporting tables in word install.packages("kableExtra") #for arranging tables in html install.packages("flextable") #for arranging tables in word install.packages("ggplot2") #for making plots install.packages("sp") #for reading shapefiles install.packages("sf") #for plotting shapefiles